 Nutrient deficiencies are the main cause for premature fatigue, and a common reason for this can be a reduction in the amount of red blood cells or haemoglobin, a protein within red blood cells that carry oxygen in the blood.
 This will result in reduced oxygen availability and transport of nutrients to the working muscle, ultimately impairing energy production.

 Iron, copper, vitamin A, B6, B9 and B12 all aid in red blood cell and haemoglobin production, therefore its essential to include them in your diet regularly.
-Here are 3 foods that you should include in your diet to promote the delivery of oxygen and nutrients to maximise cycling performance.
+Here are 3 foods that you should include in your diet to promote the delivery of oxygen and nutrients to maximise endurance performance.

 1. Liver is One of the Best Foods for Endurance